electrovir/statement-parser/README.md

     <!-- all-options.example.ts -->

     ```typescript
-    import {parsePdfs, ParserType} from 'statement-parser';
+    import {parsePdfs, ParserType} from '..';

     parsePdfs([
         {
             parserInput: {
+                /** FilePath is always required.
+What would the parser do without it? */
                 filePath: 'my/paypal/file.pdf',
                 /**
                  * Optional name property to help identify the pdf if any errors occur.
 (By default file
-                 * names will be used in errors so this is only for human readability if desired.)
+                 * paths will be used in errors so this is only for human readability if desired.)
                  */
                 name: 'pdf with all options',
                 /**